 11.2 Exposure Sequences and Contemporaneous Calibrations

 There are several instances when a series of associated STIS exposures (rather than a single exposure) will be taken.
 The data from these exposure sequences are generally processed as a single unit through the STScI calibration pipeline, with the scientific data from the multiple associated exposures appearing in a single file (for a high-level overview of the STIS calibration pipeline and the data product format see Chapter 15).
-While you do not have to specify that you plan a series of associated exposures in your Phase I
+While it is not needed to specify the planned series of associated exposures in the Phase I

-proposal, it is helpful to know about these sequences when planning your proposal.
-In Phase II
+proposal, it is helpful to know about these sequences when planning the proposal.
+Once the proposal has been accepted, it is possible to see and use these sequences to prepare the observations during the Phase II

 proposal.